tcpalmer/nina-scheduler/sequencer/index.md

 The plugin provides a single new instruction for the NINA Advanced Sequencer: _Target Scheduler_.
 The instruction is placed into a Sequential Instruction set - typically as the only instruction and with no loop conditions.
 Triggers can be added as needed and should interact with the plugin as expected - for example various autofocus triggers, meridian flip, center after drift, etc.

+Other built-in instructions or instructions from other plugins that aren't involved in sequence looping/timing or target selection will likely work with Target Scheduler too - but should be tested.

 ## Sequence Construction